-- voids rental caps more restrictive than 25%;
+- makes unenforceable rental caps more restrictive than 25%;

 - allows 30-day lease restrictions but appears to void anything greater than 30 days (law firms are split on this point);

 - mandates all associations amend their governing documents;